What Is Fainting?

 Many different conditions can cause fainting.
-These include heart problems such as irregular heart beats, seizures, low blood sugar (hypoglycemia), anemia (a deficiency in healthy oxygen carrying cells), and problems with how the nervous system regulates blood pressure.
+These include heart problems such as irregular heartbeats, low blood sugar (hypoglycemia), anemia (a deficiency in healthy oxygen-carrying cells), and problems with how the nervous system regulates blood pressure.
 Some types of fainting seem to run in families.

 While fainting may happen because of a particular medical condition, sometimes it may occur in an otherwise healthy person.
 Fainting is a particular problem for the elderly, who may suffer serious injuries from falls when they faint.
 Most episodes are very brief.
 In most cases, the individual who has fainted regains complete consciousness within just a few minutes.

 Fainting is a common problem, accounting for 3% of emergency room visits and 6% of hospital admissions.
 A person may feel faint and lightheaded (presyncope) or lose consciousness (syncope).

 Fainting may have a variety of causes.
 A simple episode, also called a vasovagal attack or neurally mediated syncope, is the most common type of fainting spell.
 It is most common in children and young adults.
 A vasovagal attack happens because blood pressure drops, reducing circulation to the brain and causing loss of consciousness.
 Typically an attack occurs while standing and is frequently preceded by a sensation of warmth, nausea, lightheadedness, and visual "grayout."
 If the syncope is prolonged, it can trigger something called a convulsive syncope which is similar to a seizure.